-My favourite pastime is to cook and bake in my kitchen with a glass of red wine on the counter and sweet jazz playing in the background.
+My favorite pastime is to cook and bake in my kitchen with a glass of red wine on the counter and sweet jazz playing in the background.
 I’m also an adrenaline junkie and have rock climbed, rappelled, bungee jumped, parasailed, flown in an acrobatic airplane upside down, rode on the back of a motorbike across Quebec, and parachuted solo from 3,000 feet.
 But I still don’t know how to ride a bicycle.
 Yet.

 My love for books began when I was very young.
 I used to read Jack and Jill stories using a torchlight under my blanket till late at night, when I was supposed to be asleep.
-I graduated to Enid Blyton and Nancy Drew, then onto Jules Verne, Isaac Asimov, Daniel Defoe and others.
+I graduated to Enid Blyton and Nancy Drew, then on to Jules Verne, Isaac Asimov, Daniel Defoe and others.
 As a child who moved to a new city, a new country or a new continent every few years, I found it hard to make friends, so books became my companions, and authors, my allies.
-I gobbled up every book I got my hands on and savoured every word I read.
+I gobbled up every book I got my hands on and savored every word I read.

 I started to write full length novels in 2010, mostly memoirs of a lifetime of traveling.
 It was only recently I decided to write a story about a young woman who goes through experiences I witnessed, experienced or learned about, having lived in many places where women’s rights are not respected.
 I wanted to write a story about a girl who goes through adversity and hardship, but who rises up and fights back, and comes out stronger and wiser, despite what she endures.

 I write these stories because I’m compelled to write them.
 I can do nothing less.

 I envision a world where every girl in the world gets to go to school in a safe and nurturing environment, a world where every young woman gets the choice to decide what she wants to do with the rest of her life.